pglezen/electron-typescript-svelte-starter/readme.md

 is not the case when run as an application.
 This component creates a window that application users can open and use to report back to the application developer events about the main process.

+## electron-builder

+The `package.json` has a `build` section for running [electron-builder](https://www.electron.build/).
+I didn't add it to this project's dependency list because many people prefer to install it globally.
+If you do not wish to use electon-builder, simply disregard or remove the `build` section from `package.json`.

+Note that this project's build configuration overrides the default output directory to be `deploy` instead of `dist`, since `dist` is already being used for the transpilation target.
+The `dist` directory is the **source** for electron-builder.